DrewWham/PSU_Stat_380/README.md

     Office: 22c Sheilds Building
     email: fcw5014 [at] psu [dot] edu
     Office Hours (22c Sheilds Building):
-    Monday 10-11
+    Wed 12-1
-    Friday 11-12
+    Friday 12-1
     By appointment

-#### Jeffrey Yan
+#### Zheye Yuan
-    email: jzy5197 [at] psu [dot] edu
+    email: zxy124 [at] psu [dot] edu

 ### Class Time & Location
+Section 1:
 Time/Day: Wednesdays and Fridays from 10:10am - 11:00am
+Location: 108 Chambers Bldg

+Section 2:
+Time/Day: Wednesdays and Fridays from 11:15am - 12:05am
 Location: 101 Althouse Lab

 ### Laptops
 Laptops: Bring a laptop to class each day if you have one.
-I encourage students to work collaboratively, so I’d like to have at least one laptop for every 2 or 3 students.
+Please let me know if you do not have a personal laptop.

 ## Resources
 ### Textbooks